serhatgktp/amorr/backend/backend_documentation.md

 ## 4) Methods

 ### newSessionID()
 Params: None
 Return: sessionId
 "Returns a randomly-generated string that represents a logged-in user's sessionID"

 ### login()
 Params: None
 Returns: `attempt_login(...)` or `render_template(...)`
 "Manages GET/POST requests to the `/login` route

 ### attempt_login(username,password)
 Params: str username, str password
 Returns: `make_response(...)`
 "Attemps to log in user.
 If login is successful, redirect to the home page.
 Otherwise return response 'Incorrect username or password'"

 ### check_credentials(username,password)
 Params: str username, str password
 Returns: Bool
 "Compares arguments to user credentials in the database.
 If the arguments match exactly with the credentials of a user in the database, return True.
 Otherwise, return False."

 ### show_login_page()
 Params: None
-Returns: `redirect(/login)`
+Returns: `redir  ect(/login)`
 "Redirects the user to the `/login` route

 ### register()
 Params: None
 Returns: `do_register()` or `show_register_page()`
 "Handles GET/POST requests for the `/register` route.
 If GET request is received, return `show_register_page()`.
 Otherwise, return `do_register()` (attempt to register a new user).

 ### do_register()
 Params: None
 Returns: `show_register_page()` or `show_login_page()`
 "Attempt to register a new user by creating a new user entry with the parameters from the incoming POST request.
 Check if the username or email has already been used before creating a new user.
 Upon success, redirect to the `/login` route.
 Otherwise, return `show_register_page()`

 ### show_register_page()
 Params: None
 Returns: `render_template('dummy_register.html')`
 "Render the registration page"

 ### get_userid()
 Params: None
 Returns: Str
 "Return the userid of the user of the current session"

 ### home()
 Params: None
 Returns: `render_template("dummy_home.html")`
 "Render the home page."

 ### admin()
 Params: None
 Returns: redirect(url_for("home"))
 "Serves the purpose of a test function"